Iconix Brand Group: Federal investigations

 After investigations in 2003, Neil Cole and Candie's reached an agreement to settle charges of fraudulent accounting practices brought against it by the Securities and Exchange Commission.
 Neil Cole agreed to pay $75,000 to settle charges without admitting or denying wrongdoing.

 In 2019, Cole was again charged with 10 criminal counts, including conspiracy, securities fraud, making false filings with the SEC and conspiracy to destroy records.
 Iconix agreed to pay a civil penalty of $5.5 million to settle the SEC's claims.

+In October 2025, the United States Court of Appeals for the Second Circuit overturned Cole's 2022 conviction, ruling that retrying him on charges a previous jury had deadlocked on constituted double jeopardy.
+The court ordered the indictment dismissed.

+Following his acquittal, Cole filed a $45 million lawsuit in November 2025 against Iconix and former COO Seth Horowitz, seeking $25 million from Iconix for breach of contract and $20 million from Horowitz for malicious prosecution, alleging that Horowitz had provided false testimony to investigators that led to the fraud charges against him.

 Brands

 Through its history, Iconix has owned a large portfolio of brands, which include: